Guest post by Dakota Murphey

 London is a vast city with so many incredible parts to explore that it’s tempting to cram in too much in too little time.
 This is why the luxury of 3 days in London can give you enough hours to enjoy the lion’s share of what this amazing capital has to offer.

-Whether you’re there to see iconic landmarks, learn about the Royal Family or meander through historic streets en route to theatres, museums and galleries, London has many diverse neighbourhoods to discover.
-However, rather than a whistle-stop tour that leaves you wishing you had more time, this article explains why London warrants a three-day visit with ideas on how to plan your itinerary.
+Whether you’re there to see iconic landmarks, learn about the Royal Family, or meander through historic streets en route to theatres, museums and galleries, London has many diverse neighbourhoods to discover.
+Rather than a whistle-stop tour that leaves you wishing you had more, read on to plan an itinerary that will help you make the most of your time.

 Day 1: Royal Heritage

-Stay at: Kingsley Apartment to live like royalty and explore this area.
+Stay at: Kingsley Apartment to live like royalty.

 Royal Parks for a Grand Retreat

 London might be a busy city but it has numerous famous green spaces like Kew Gardens, as well as attractive parks and landscaped green spaces.
-Continuing with the regal theme, there is a long list of Royal Parks to relax in and explore on any one of your three-day trips.
+Continuing with the regal theme, there is a long list of Royal Parks to relax in and explore.
 Other enclosed parks are neatly tucked away in some of the capital’s wealthiest enclaves, such as Mayfair and Marylebone.

 A visit to London is impossible without admiring its lovely greenery and its parks are a welcome retreat away from the crowds.
 Meanwhile, pretty rows of Georgian townhouses line ornate garden squares with period buildings shadowed by the capital’s striking skyscrapers and tower blocks.